magdalenaolczakalvarez/Project-3/README.md

 Room Types and Price Distribution

 The statistics displayed on this graph indicate that 76% of the listings in DC are for a entire home or apartment.
 Although this could result in higher profits for hosts and Airbnb, it also means that over 4000 potential housing units will not be accessible to residents throughout the year, which may concern housing regulators.
+Entire home listings have the most potential to disrupt residential communities, remove housing, displace residence, raise housing costs, and conflict with zoning laws.

 ![image](https://github.com/magdalenaolczakalvarez/Project-3/assets/145025544/7e2f554d-8515-439d-8ebc-c71de10c61f7)